For once, Newly Swissed has ventured outside of Switzerland to beautiful Tuscany, Italy.

 On invitation by Acqua Panna, we are granted exclusive access to the secluded spring in the woods.
 And as we watch the pure water pour out from the rock, we remember a fascinating fact from the previous night’s launch ceremony of #ImagineToscana: „It takes 13 years for a drop of water to flow through the aquifer and reach the surface.“

 What is #ImagineToscana all about?

 Just recently, Acqua Panna was granted the worldwide rights to promote its homeland of Tuscany.
 What better way to spread the love than to invite young storytellers to experience Tuscany?

 "Back in Renaissance times, artists used paint brushes.
 But Acqua Panna now wants creatives around the world to use today's tools which we have in our pockets: Smartphones with video cameras," one of the executives said at the launch event in Florence.

 Born out of this idea is #ImagineToscana, a long term campaign with the goal of user generated content about Tuscany.
 And the first results are in...

 Our favorite entry so far?
 Mind Escape" by director Davide Fois, which shows what a glass of water can do to you.

 In exchange for these magnificent works of art, the people involved in the filmmaking have received scholarships for film school courtesy of Acqua Panna.

-Starting in 2017, there will be a call to action for other international artists to tell their story about Tuscany.
+Starting in 2017, there was a call to action for other international artists to tell their story about Tuscany.
 As you can see here, we have already done our part – and we will surely return to capture even more moments…